epfl-lara/cs550/labs/lab03/README.md

 ## Submission
 Once you've completed all proofs, you can submite your Lab03.scala file [on Moodle](https://moodle.epfl.ch/mod/assign/view.php?id=1099233) by Saturday, 16 October 2021, 23:59.
+Only one member of the group needs to submit.

 ## Project Session
 Project session can be followed in classroom or in [zoom](https://epfl.zoom.us/j/69030789600).